Ulayya bint al-Mahdi: Biography

 ‘Ulayya was one of the daughters of the third Abbasid Caliph al-Mahdi (r.
 775–85), who reigned from 775 to his death in 785, and was noted for promoting poetry and music in his realm.
-Her mother was a singer and concubine called Maknūna (herself the jāriya of one al-Marwānīya).
+Her mother was a singer (qiyan) and slave concubine of the Abbasid harem called Maknūna (herself the jāriya of one al-Marwānīya).
 Maknunah was a songstress.
 She was owned by Al-Marwaniyyah.
 Al-Mahdi, while yet a prince, bought her for 100,000 silver dirhams.
 She found such favor with the prince that Al-Khayzuran (Al-Mahdi's wife) used to say, "No other woman of his made my position so difficult."
-She gave birth to Al-Mahdi's daughter Ulayya.

 It appears that, with her father dying early in her life, ‘Ulayya was brought up by her half-brother Harun al-Rashid (r.
 786–809).

 ‘Ulayya was a princess, and, like her half-brother Ibrahim ibn al-Mahdi (779–839), a noted musician, and poet.
 It has been claimed that she surpassed her brother in skills and while 'not the only princess known to have composed poetry and songs', nonetheless 'the most gifted'.
 'Much of her poetry consists of short pieces designed to be sung; in the muḥdath style, it treats of love, friendship and longing for home, but also includes praise of Hārūn, the caliph, celebration of wine and sharp attacks on enemies.'

 The main source for ‘Ulayya's life is the tenth-century Kitāb al-Aghānī of Abū ’l-Faraj al-Iṣfahānī.
 This and other sources tend to portray ‘Ulayya as an accomplished woman who could readily hold her own in court society, but who tended to shy from too prominent a role in public life.
 She was wealthy and clearly possessed slave-girls, and had an intimate relationship with her powerful brothers; although there is little evidence of her communing with religious scholars, 'various reports in ‘Ulayya's tarājim refer to her piety and adherence to ritual obligations'.